www.musicalschwartz.com > Wicked > Wicked's CD or Wicked historyMusical Themes

 There are numerous other winks, nods and self-references that weave themselves in and under the score.
 Part of the fun is finding them and appreciating just how much thought and talent went into their deliberate use.

-See the Wicked index page for more on Wicked.
+See the Wicked index page for more on Wicked..

-This article was originally published in issue 17 of The Schwartz Scene | Send comments to carol@musicalschwartz.com
+This article was originally published in issue 17 of The Schwartz Scene

 Links for Further Research